 Traditionally, when you put a woman and a classic together, you would either imagine a girl going to prom in a 1970s Cadillac or a teenager with sun-kissed hair driving a VW Minibus with her surfboard on top.

-Yet, today women are a serious part of the collectors’ society.
-Take a look at some of the celebrities that own a classic:
+Yet, today women are a serious part of the collectors society.

 - Beyoncé Knowles, one of today’s female role models, owns a 1960s Rolls-Royce.
 Yes, she does own a model by one of the most prestigious brands.
 But it is one out of a series with only 2000 units produced.